Mobile signal strength measurement data from our spectrum assurance vehicles

 Ofcom regularly carries out mobile drive testing to improve our understanding of mobile coverage in the UK.
 It also helps us make sure that mobile network operators' predictions are accurate across different regions and terrains.

-We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads in England, Scotland and Wales.
-We plan to include Northern Ireland in future.
+We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads across the United Kingdom.

 Under our open data policy, we are releasing the data we have collected since Summer 2020.
 This is on a trial basis, so that the policymakers and other interested parties can use the information.